A-GHOSH-dev/blockchain-project/README.md

 10. After the block is accepted, the player who submitted the block containing his reduction proof, gets the reward carbon credits (Easy level- 25% carbon credits of the maximum , Medium Level- 50% carbon Credits of maximum, Hard level- 100% Carbon credits of the maximum, maximum=200 carbon credits).

+# TechStack

+- Smart Contracts in Solidity
+- Truffle suite for compiling smart contracts
+- Ethereum to build the blockchain
+- Web3.js to interact with the smart contracts throught website
+- HTML CSS Javascript for Frontend of website
+- Node js for backend of website